It's time again to issue a public warning. The topic: phishing!

 Do not under any circumstances follow the links contained!

-The emails in question contain various links.
-If you click on one of these links, you will be taken to a fake Apple website.
+These emails contain various links.
+Clicking on one of these links takes you to a fake Apple website.
 The user is then asked to provide some personal information (ID, etc.).
-In some cases, the Apple ID is also requested.
-Under no circumstances should you click on such links and enter your data.
-If you are unsure, please get a second opinion.
-If you receive such a fake email, you should also report it to Apple.
-The "reportphishing@apple.com" email is available for this purpose.
+In some cases, your Apple ID is also requested.
+Therefore, you should never click on such links or enter your information.
+If you are unsure, please seek a second opinion.
+Anyone who receives such a fake email should also report it to Apple.
+The email address "reportphishing@apple.com" is available for this purpose.

 I fell for it – what now?